 In this video Mark Salamango and John Cunningham looked at their experiences of introducing Agile in the Army, and how frequent delivery offers Agile leaders a kind of "soft" but very effective power.

 Last year Agile coach Alexia Bowers walked a mile in a project customer's shoes, and told us at Agile2006 how it felt.
 She stressed the need to strive for creativity instead of cutting scope.

 Scrum co-creator Ken Schwaber spoke at Agile2006 on code quality as a corporate asset.
 In this video Schwaber discussed how a degrading codebase paralyses teams and increases corporate risk.

-In a 60-minute JAOO 2005 talk, Scrum creator Dr. Jeff Sutherland covers the history of Scrum from its inception thru his participation with Ken Schwaber in rolling out Scrum to industry, to its impact at Easel, Fuji-Xerox, Honda, WildCard, Lexus, Google.
-He looks at Scrum types A, B and "all at once" type C, and confirms the humorous rumour that Kent Beck "stole" Scrum practices when creating XP.
+For 60 minutes Jeff Sutherland covers Scrum from creation to its use at Xerox, Honda, WildCard, Lexus, Google.
+He looks at Scrum types A, B C, and confirms that Kent Beck used Scrum practices for XP.

 Agile methods are empirical: plan, do, evaluate, plan again.
 To keep teams rolling, planning is critical.
 For 80 minutes David Hussman reviews practices for planning projects, releases, iterations.